react-cosmos/react-cosmos/docs/getting-started/vite.md

 ## Vite settings

+Vite-related settings you can optionally customize in your Cosmos config:

-- `vite.indexPath`: Path to the index module that's added as a script in `index.html`.
-In most cases it is auto detected.
+- `vite.indexPath` — Path to the index module that's added as a script in `index.html`.
+In most cases it's auto detected.
-- `vite.port`: Customize Vite renderer port (default is 5050).
+- `vite.port` — Customize Vite renderer port (default is 5050).

 ---